0atman/trebetherick.net/content/farms.md

 - Restharrow Farm

 ### Historical Farms
-> Farming no longer
+> Now converted to residential/holiday accommodation
-- Trewint Farm
+- Trewint Farm, circa 1600
-- Old Farm
+- Old Farm, circa 1600 - Was originally called Higher Farm but the land was sold to Harry Mail in 1929 who built himself a new house over the road, the original was renamed Old Farm.
-- Lower Farm
+- Lower Farm, circa 1600
-- Higher Farm
+- Higher Farm, Farmhouse built 1930 - demolished and rebuilt as holiday accommodation 2016